TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 Dynamic Content Rendering in TypoScript
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new directory `Configuration/TypoScript/Helper/` and inside this directory, a new file called `DynamicContent.typoscript` with the following content.
+Create a new directory :file:`Configuration/TypoScript/Helper/` and inside this directory, a new file called :file:`DynamicContent.typoscript` with the following content.

 ::